wuzhengy/TAU/Company/Blockchain Life Media.md

 Company Description <br>
 Crypto Phone Mining aims to enable ONE phone to independently mine and operate in 100+ community blockchains.
 It does not require assistance from central servers.
 The app and api is developed by TAU in Cambridge Science Park, England.
-The innovations are perishable proof of transaction(PePOT) consensus, choked-voting to resist secrete chain attack and server-less communication.
+The innovations are perishable proof of transaction(PPOT) consensus, choked-voting to resist secrete chain attack and server-less communication.

 ---
 Printing Layout for event.